HEALTH RESEARCH, AND ITS DANGERS

 by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Scientific research is important, and with the internet it is easier than ever to search for any topic imaginable.
-However, researching today is fraught with problems and requires great discernment to avoid confusion and misinformation.
+However, researching today is fraught with problems.
 This article discusses some problems with scientific research today.

 HOW DO WE KNOW THINGS?

 This article really deals with the question of how we know things.
 This subject is called epistemology.
 For example, ways we know things include:

 1. The evidence of our senses.
 For example, we know when we have a toothache.